You’ve reached content that’s exclusive to AARP members.

 Completed

-You know you shouldn’t drink too much alcohol, but you’ve probably heard that one or two drinks a day (especially wine) is no big deal and could even have health benefits.
+You know you shouldn’t drink too much alcohol, but you’ve probably heard that one or two drinks a day (especially wine) is no big deal and may even have health benefits.
 Right?
-Well, it may not be that simple.
+Not so fast.

-“There’s always been a story that moderate drinking, particularly red wine, might be good for you.
-But that’s become quite controversial, and many people dispute it now,” says Anya Topiwala, a senior clinical researcher in the department of psychiatry at the University of Oxford in England.
+“There’s always been a story that moderate drinking, particularly red wine, might be good … for you or good for your heart.
+It’s quite controversial, and a lot of people dispute that now,” says Anya Topiwala, a senior clinical researcher in the department of population health at the University of Oxford in England.

-More recent evidence, including research Topiwala herself has conducted, suggests not only that moderate drinking may not be beneficial but that it could also, in fact, do harm — and that no amount of alcohol is good for your brain.
+A growing body of research, including Topiwala’s, suggests not only that moderate drinking may not be beneficial but that it could, in fact, do harm.
+These studies suggest that no amount of alcohol is good for your brain.

-The Global Council on Brain Health (GCBH), an independent collaborative of scientists, health professionals, scholars and policy experts convened by the AARP, reviewed the existing research and concluded that even small amounts of alcohol may hurt the brain.
-While the GCBH doesn’t make a specific recommendation about drinking, it does advise that no one should start drinking if they don’t already.
+AARP’s Global Council on Brain Health (GCBH), an independent collaborative of scientists, health professionals, scholars and policy experts convened by AARP, reviewed the existing research and in 2018 published its findings that even moderate amounts of alcohol may harm the brain.

 Could even a little alcohol do harm?